DvzZDev/Personal-Portfolio-/README.md

-<h1>David Esteban García's Portfolio</h1>
+<h1>David Esteban Personal Portfolio</h1>

-<p>Welcome to my GitHub portfolio!
-This repository contains the source code of my personal portfolio, where I share information about myself, my work, and projects.</p>
+<p>Welcome to my personal portfolio!
+This repository contains the source code of my portfolio, where I share information about myself, my studies, and my actual knowledge.</p>

 <h2>About Me</h2>

 <p>Hi there!
-I'm David Esteban García, a web development enthusiast based in Spain.
-Currently, I'm a student of Web Development and I'm passionate about learning and improving my skills in the field of technology.</p>
+I'm David Esteban García, a future web development enthusiast based in Spain.
+Currently, I'm a student of Web Development and I'm passionate about learning and improving my skills in the field of programmig.</p>

 <h2>Technologies Used</h2>